jdalrymple/gitbeaker/README.md

 [3.0.0](https://github.com/jdalrymple/node-gitlab-api/tags/3.0.0) (2018-3-16)
 ------------------
 - Exporting all services seperatly ie. const { Projects } from 'node-gitlab-api'; as well as the usual default export: const Gitlab from 'node-gitlab-api'
-- Exporting namespaces which are groups of related API's.
-These include: ProjectsNamespace, UsersNamespace and GroupsNamespace
+- Exporting bunbles which are groups of related API's.
+These include: ProjectsBundle, UsersBundle and GroupsBundle
 - Added activies support to the Users service
 - Added events support to the Projects, and Users
 - Added full support for ProjectVariables and GroupVariables